sentioxyz/docs/developer-guides/sdk-guide/handle-erc-20-token.md

 * _name_
 * _decimal_

-We often need _decimal_ to normalize the amount, as introduced in [handle-big-numbers.md](handle-big-numbers.md "mention")
+We often need _decimal_ to normalize the amount, as introduced in [handle-big-numbers](handle-big-numbers "mention")